 It’s hard to see if he is trying to be funny, or ironic with that ending, the ending of a shit article, that essentially is about there being nothing these urban elites won’t try to gentrify.
+I mean seriously?

 Good job Andrew Meyers, you’ve managed the gentrification of eating from dumpsters, and having managed a side bit of cultural appropriation (that’s still a hipster buzz word right) from the people of Smoky Mountain in the Philippines.

-You can read this steaming, obnoxious, pretentious pile of donkey wank here.
+Whilst I loathe to link to him you can read this steaming, obnoxious, pretentious pile of donkey wank here.